Black lawmakers to sue to block Michigan redistricting maps - NewsBreak

 Black lawmakers to sue to block Michigan redistricting maps

-LANSING, Mich. — (AP) — Current and former Black state lawmakers in Detroit announced a pending lawsuit to block Michigan's newly drawn congressional and legislative districts, contending they illegally dilute the voting strength of African Americans.
+Current and former Black state lawmakers in Detroit announced a pending lawsuit to block Michigan s newly drawn congressional and legislative districts, contending they illegally dilute the voting strength of African Americans.

 The step Monday came days after the new Independent Citizens Redistricting Commission finalized U.S. House and legislative maps to take effect in 2022 and last 10 years.
 The plans are fairer politically to Democrats but have drawn criticism from Black legislators and the state's civil rights department because they slash the number of seats where African Americans account for a majority of the voting-age population.